Ameobea/homepage/src/blog/boolean-logic-with-neural-networks.md

 As it turns out, 14/16 of them are linearly separable and can be solved by neural networks that have no activation functions (these are called perceptrons).
 The exception is XOR and its complement XNOR.
 This fact is widely known and featured in machine learning teaching material, often called the "XOR Problem".
 In order to train a neural network that has no activation functions, you need to have hidden layers.

 This is a fascinating idea to me.
 Why is XOR "harder" to compute than the other logic gates?
 Is it some consequence of the mathematical operations used to implemented artificial neurons, or something intrinsic with XOR or boolean logic itself?
 XOR's unique properties are often used in cryptography to encode information or in hash functions to compress/destroy it.

-I don't myself have an answer for this.
-Perhaps there is some math research out there that looks into it more closely.
+As I later learned, there is indeed something that makes XOR and XNOR special compared to the other 2-input boolean functions.
+We'll get to that later on in the article though!

 Another thing to note, is that although 14/16 of the functions can be linearly separated perfectly with no activation function, the solutions aren't perfect in that the values are exactly true or false at the corners.
 Some functions can be perfectly represented like `NOT Y` which is achievable by setting `xWeight = 0, yWeight = -1, bias = 1`.
 For most of the others, however, no perfect solution exists and the outputs will be inexact for at least some inputs.